-When you need replace used or worn AP1 module by other (but same type), position of ZIF center is same (with 0,1mm tolerance) only if AP1 module is fixed by fixating screws.
-A center of ZIF is same with center of programming module at X axis but not at Y axis.
-For a lot of ZIFs, they center will be at the same position as on picture, but for some extra big ZIFs center of ZIF will be moved at Y axis.
+When you need replace used or worn AP3 module by other (but same type), position of ZIF center is same (with 0,1mm tolerance) only if AP3 module is fixed by fixating screw.
+A center of ZIF is same with center of programming module at X and Y axis.

-Warning: If you integrated BeeHive204AP to automated programming machine and BeeHive204AP is mounted on moving part (programmer is not static) then use high flexibility USB cable for connect programmer to PC.
+Warning: If you integrated BeeHive304 to automated programming machine and BeeHive304 is mounted on moving part (programmer is not static) then use high flexibility USB cable for connect programmer to PC.
 External programmer power supply must be mounted on same part as programmer and connected by high flexibility power cord set to mains.